 Kelsey Harrison is the Program Coordinator at the Denny Center for Democratic Capitalism, where she supports the center in administrative and programmatic work.
 Within the university, Ms. Harrison also serves as the Program Coordinator for the Center for Asian Law.

-Ms. Harrison received a bachelor’s degree in Science Technology and International Affairs with a concentration in Business, Growth, and Development from Georgetown University’s Walsh School of Foreign Service in 2018.
-She is also currently pursuing a master’s degree in Emergency and Disaster Management from Georgetown’s School of Continuing Studies.
+Ms. Harrison received a bachelor’s degree in Science Technology and International Affairs with a concentration in Business, Growth, and Development from Georgetown University’s Walsh School of Foreign Service in 2018 and a master’s degree in Emergency and Disaster Management from Georgetown’s School of Continuing Studies in 2021.